 The best indicator of cooked chicken is the internal temperature of the chicken.
 All types of chicken should be cooked to a minimum of 165 degrees F. This is because bacteria can be found on raw or undercooked chicken.

 Use an Instant Read thermometer and test the chicken in several spots.
 Make sure to stick the meat thermometer into the thickest part of the chicken.
+Also make sure that the thermometer is not directly touching a bone (and make sure to take the chicken out of the boiling water before taking the temperature).

 The U.S. Department of Agriculture has a safe minimum cooking temperature chart for all types of meat.